RashaeR/Health/README.md

 # Read Me
-•The calendar portion was not done by me it was founded by one of my group memeber from another project someway on the web.
+•The calendar portion was not done by me it was founded by one of my group memebers from another project somewhere on the web.
 I only made slight modifications.